 The person who made the will can also revoke it by making a new Will.
 If the decedent made another will, and he made that other will after the one you are challenging, the later will wins.
 If the later will is overturned, then you would either try to challenge the will before that one or leave it in place, depending on the older Will’s impact on your share of the inheritance.

-When It Rains, it Pours – When contesting a will in NY, it is rare that you would initially present a Will challenge with only one ground.
+When contesting a will in NY, rarely would you initially present a will challenge with only one ground.
 In fact, in the beginning stages of a contesting a will, we often plead every possible ground for a New York will challenge, hoping that we find one that sticks at later stages of the case.
-This is called “alternative pleading.”
+This strategy is called “alternative pleading.”
 If it looks like the decedent was not well enough to make a will, we would say that he was vulnerable to being misinformed or pressured to make a Will, due to his diminished mental state.
-We will also point out that whoever made the will did it in a hurry, so there is less of a chance that whoever made the will had the time to evaluate the person who made it and did not have enough time to conduct the execution ceremony with all the required formalities.
+We will also point out that whoever made the will did it in a hurry.
+There is less of a chance that whoever made the will had the time to evaluate the person who made it and did not have enough time to conduct the execution ceremony with all the required formalities.

 It is true that in some will contest situations, an opportunity for a win can be spotted early on in the case.
 We can then proceed with a laser-sharp focus on a single issue.
 However, the most common strategy is still to plead every possible Will contest ground and see which one of them turns out to be more successful.

 If you are involved in contesting a will in NY, contact an estate attorney.
 You will describe the circumstances of the making of the will and air out the case.
 An estate attorney can determine whether the proposed objections have merit.
-To help them make that assessment, estate attorneys usually request a court-supervised examination of those involved before deciding whether it is worth your while to invest in a full-blown will contest.
+Estate attorneys usually request a court-supervised examination of those involved before deciding whether it is worth your while to invest in a full-blown will contest.

 We settle most many contests before trial.
-If settlement is not possible, the sides exchange documents and information and ultimately proceed to trial, where the judge or the jury decide whether the will is valid or should be overturned.
+If a settlement is not possible, the sides exchange documents and information and ultimately proceed to trial, where the judge or the jury decides whether the will is valid or should be overturned.

-Remedies for a Defective Will – When your lawyer is contesting a will in NY, the court will decide at a trial whether will is valid.
-The executor is not permitted to distribute the estate until the trial is finished.
+Remedies for a Defective Will – When your lawyer is contesting a will in NY, the court will decide at a trial whether the will is valid.
+The executor is not permitted to distribute the estate until the trial ends.
 If the court finds the will to be invalid, the court will do one or more of the following:

 When it comes to making wills, unscrupulous people can take advantage of vulnerable individuals.
 Unscrupulous relatives, caretakers and so-called “friends” with ulterior motives prey on people who are physically disabled, cognitively impaired, isolated, confused and depressed.
 A victim of will fraud often loves, relies on, and fully trusts the person who misleads them.
 If you believe that someone took advantage of your loved one, you may be able to overturn their so-called “will.”
 This is done with the help of a lawyer through a will contest in New York Surrogate’s Court.

 I have been contesting wills in NY for more than a decade.
 If you are involved in one and are wondering how to contest a Will in NY, give me a call.
 I will be happy to talk to you about it.
-My name is Albert Goodwin and you can call me at (212) 233-1233 or send me an email.
-Thank you for reading my article and I look forward to speaking with you.
+My name is Albert Goodwin and you can call me at (212) 233-1233 or [email protected].